How To Folk

-Let’s support each other and continue to ensure our community is one of inclusiveness and respect!
+Let’s support each other and ensure our community continues to be one of inclusiveness and respect!

 Campground-Specific Participant Rules

-Campers 17 years and younger must be accompanied and supervised by a parent or guardian, with a limit of four minors per adult who will be held solely responsible for the actions of the minors under their care.
+Campers 17 years and younger must be accompanied and supervised by a parent or guardian who will be held solely responsible for the actions of the minors under their care.
 We reserve the right to ask for proof of age.

-When setting up your tent please ensure at least 1 ft of clear ground space all around your tent or RV in case of emergency to allow first responders to safely assist you and/or your neighbours.
+When setting up your tent please ensure at least one foot of clear ground space all around your tent or RV in case of emergency to allow first responders to safely assist you and/or your neighbours.